scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 ### Recommended Versioning Scheme

-* If backward **binary compatibility** is broken, **major version number** must be increased
+* If backward **binary compatibility** is broken, **major version number** must be increased.
-* If backward **source compatibility** is broken, **minor version number** must be increased
+* If backward **source compatibility** is broken, **minor version number** must be increased.
 * A change in **patch version number** signals **no binary nor source incompatibility**.
 According to SemVer, patch versions should contain only bug fixes that fix incorrect behavior so major behavioral change in method/classes should result in a minor version bump.
-* When major version is `0`, a minor version bump **may contain both source and binary breakages**
+* When major version is `0`, a minor version bump **may contain both source and binary breakages**.
-* Some libraries may take a harder stance on maintaining source compatibility, bumping the major version number for ANY source incompatibility even if they are binary compatible

 Some examples:

-* `v1.0.0 -> v2.0.0` is <span style="color: red">binary incompatible</span>.
-Cares needs to be taken to make sure no evicted versions are still in the `v1.x.x` range to avoid runtime errors
+* `v1.0.0 -> v2.0.0` is <span style="color: #c10000">binary incompatible</span>.
+  End users and library maintainers need to update all their dependency graph to remove all dependency on `v1.0.0`.
-* `v1.0.0 -> v1.1.0` is <span style="color: blue">binary compatible</span> and maybe source incompatible
+* `v1.0.0 -> v1.1.0` is <span style="color: #2b2bd4">binary compatible</span>.
+Classpath can safely contain both `v1.0.0` and `v1.1.0`.
+End user may need to fix minor source breaking changes introduced
-* `v1.0.0 -> v1.0.1` is <span style="color: blue">binary compatible</span> and source compatible
+* `v1.0.0 -> v1.0.1` is <span style="color: #2b2bd4">binary compatible</span>.
+This is a safe upgrade that does not introduce binary or source incompatibilities.
-* `v0.4.0 -> v0.5.0` is <span style="color: red">binary incompatible</span> and maybe source incompatible
+* `v0.4.0 -> v0.5.0` is <span style="color: #c10000">binary incompatible</span>.
+  End users and library maintainers need to update all their dependency graph to remove all dependency on `v0.4.0`.
-* `v0.4.0 -> v0.4.1` is <span style="color: blue">binary compatible</span> and source compatible
+* `v0.4.0 -> v0.4.1` is <span style="color: #2b2bd4">binary compatible</span>.
+Classpath can safely contain both `v1.0.0` and `v1.1.0`.
+End user may need to fix minor source breaking changes introduced

 Many libraries in the Scala ecosystem has adopted this versioning scheme.
 A few examples are [Akka](http://doc.akka.io/docs/akka/2.5/scala/common/binary-compatibility-rules.html), [Cats](https://github.com/typelevel/cats#binary-compatibility-and-versioning) and [Scala.js](https://www.scala-js.org/).

-If this version scheme is followed, reasoning about binary compatibility is now very simple:

-* Ensure major versions of all versions of a library in the dependency tree are the same
-* Pick the latest version and evict the rest (This is the default behavior of SBT).

-### Explanation
+## Conclusion

-Why do we use the major version number to signal binary incompatible releases?
+Why is binary compatibility so important such that we recommend using the major version number to track it?

 From our [example](#why-binary-compatibility-matters) above, we have learned two important lessons:

-* Binary incompatibility releases often leads to dependency hell, rendering your users unable to update any of their libraries without breaking their application
+* Binary incompatibility releases often lead to dependency hell, rendering your users unable to update any of their libraries without breaking their application.
-* If a new library version is binary compatible but source incompatible, the user can simply fix the compile errors in their application and everything will work
+* If a new library version is binary compatible but source incompatible, the user can fix the compile errors and their application should work.

-Therefore, **binary incompatible releases should be avoided if possible** and be more noticeable when they happen, warranting the use of the major version number.
-While source compatibility is also important, if they are minor breakages that do not require effort to fix, then it is best to let the major number signal just binary compatibility.
+Therefore, **binary incompatible releases should be avoided if possible** and unambiguously documented when they happen, warranting the use of the major version number.
+Users of your library can then enjoy simple version upgrades and have clear warnings when they need to align library versions in their dependency tree due to a binary incompatible release.

-## Conclusion

-In this guide, we covered the importance of binary compatibility and showed you a few tricks to avoid breaking binary compatibility.
-Finally, we laid out a versioning scheme to communicate binary compatibility breakages clearly to your users.

-If we follow these guidelines, we as a community can spend less time untangling dependency hell and more time building cool things!
+If we follow all recommendations laid out in this guide, we as a community can spend less time untangling dependency hell and more time building cool things!